thomasclarke1969/documentation/atlas/android/setup-atlas.md

 2. Add `layer-atlas` project reference to your app's `build.gradle` (e.g. `/MyAtlasApp/app/build.gradle`) along with the LayerSDK.

-    **Optional:** If you are interested in building the fully featured Atlas Messenger example app, you can add this line to the dependencies: `compile project(':layer-atlas-messanger')`

     ``` groovy
     dependencies {
         compile project(':layer-atlas')